open-learning-exchange/open-learning-exchange.github.io/pages/crowdinintegration.md

 ![Expanding Text Box](uploads/images/expanding_text_box.gif)

-2.2.5-Save your tags by clickin the Save button on the upper-right corner of the page.
+2.2.5-Save your tags by clicking the Save button on the upper-right corner of the page.

 #####Text Recognition Cannot Recognize a String:
 If Text Recognition cannot recognize the string on the screenshot.
 Follow the steps below: